m22nna/graduation-project/README.md

 # 🌍 Project Vision

-Taree2y aims to simplify transportation discovery using AI-powered tools and accessibility features.
+Tareeqy aims to simplify transportation discovery using AI-powered tools and accessibility features.
 The project focuses on helping users quickly choose the best transportation method while ensuring inclusivity for all users.